 Eventually, Bill manages to overcome his natural modesty, and starts to enjoy the attentions of a slave he names Lucy: ‘I’m thinkin’ of marryin’ Lucy, I am.
 She’s just what I want in a wife – she can’t answer me back, an’ the more beer I drinks the better she seems to like it.’
 Apart from anything else, Lucy ‘had never advised him to boil his head’.

-It’s those little details that are revealing.
+Darlington’s approach was ‘to tell one lie,’ noted The Times, ‘and thereafter to stick to the truth’.
+And it’s the little details that are revealing.
 After the artillery barrage that was inadvertently caused by the suit of armour, ‘the only casualty was a man who was hit in the arm by a shell-splinter, and departed for “Blighty” openly exulting in his good fortune.’

 At one point, Alf gets so despondent that Bill tries to help: ‘If you feel as bad as all that, for ’eving’s sake ’ave a good cry and get it over, an’ let’s ’ave the old ’ome ’appy once again.’
-Alf doesn’t take up the suggestion, but it is there as a way of coping – and it’s the first time that any of the books I’ve been reviewing in this series has raised the idea of men crying.
+Alf doesn’t take up the suggestion, but it is at least offered as a way of coping – and it’s the first time that any of the books I’ve been reviewing in this series has raised the idea of men crying.

 It was as though the earth had been some stricken monster, which had stiffened into death in the very midst of the maddened writhings of its last agony.
 For the most part it was a land without landmarks – a land featureless, but torn and tortured, poisoned and pulverized, where the eye could find no certain resting-place and the mind no relief.
 On every side lay the same desolate waste, pockmarked with shell-holes, each of which was filled with stagnant and stinking water, on the surface of which was an oozing and foetid scum.